-Since booklovers think of little besides books, it is not unnatural that a number of them have written books on the subject of books and libraries.
-Some are like this site -- coffee-table collections of beautiful photographs of impressive home libraries and publically-owned libraries around the world.
-Others offer advice concerning how to care for library collections.
-Still other are musings on the nature of books and libraries.
-Here are a few of my favorites:
+Since booklovers think of little besides books, it's not unnatural that many have written books on the subject of books and libraries.
+There are a number of books like this site (except with better design and larger photos) -- coffee-table collections of beautiful photographs of impressive home libraries and publically-owned libraries around the world.
+If you like the images on this site, you will find most of these books absolutely drool-worthy, as I do.
+A few of my favorites:

 At Home with Books: How Booklovers Live with and Care for Their Libraries, Estelle Ellis, Caroline Seebohm, Christopher Simon Sykes, 256 pages, Clarkson Potter, 1995.